dragonknight919/aws-terraform-web-application/README.md

 Run `terraform apply -var='apps=["to-do","shopping-list"]'` and Terraform will deploy an extra DynamoDB table to provide you with multiple databases with which the rest of the app can work.
 The names in the list are used to generate names of AWS resources, so names must be unique in the list and cannot contain too eccentric characters.

+### Terraform output

+Terraform will output the website and API endpoint of your app if deployment was successful.
+(When using a custom domain name, the CloudFront website endpoint is still available and will be outputted as normal.)

+The (insecure) S3 endpoint of your website bucket will also be outputted, but this is only useful/available when you set the insecure variable to `true` for faster testing.

+## Developing further

+You may want to consider the following things if you want to further develop this app.

 ### Faster testing during development

 If you want to test new code, you would have to wait until CloudFront updates.